kozmod/progen/Readme.md

 [![GitHub MIT license](https://img.shields.io/github/license/kozmod/progen)](https://github.com/kozmod/progen/blob/main/LICENSE)

-A flexible, language and frameworks agnostic tool that allows you to generate projects structure from templates based on `yaml` configuration (generate directories, files and execute commands).
+A flexible, language and frameworks agnostic tool that allows you to generate projects structure from templates based on `yaml` configuration (generate directories, files and execute commands) or use as library to build custom generator.
 ___

 ### Installation